 Ammianus Marcellinus, The Later Roman Empire: AD 354-378, Selected and translated by Walter Hamilton, Penquin Classic, 1995.

 Adrian Murdoch, The Last Pagan: Julian the Apostate and the death of the ancient world, Sutton Publishing, 2005.

 John Julius Norwich, Byzantium: The Early Centuries, Viking, 1988.

 Shaun Tougher, Julian the Apostate, Edinburgh University Press, 2007.

-Photo credit: Every effort has been made to trace and acknowledge appropriate credit.
-All images are in the public domain except the portrait of Julian on a bronze coin from Antioch is used under the Creative Commons Attribution-ShareAlike 3.0 license and the Palmyrene Gate, the main entrance to the city of Dura Europos, is used under the Creative Commons Attribution-ShareAlike 2.5 license.
+Photo credit: The header image is the detail of a Sassanian relief showing the prostrate figure of Emperor Julian.
+The portrait of Julian on a bronze coin from Antioch is used under the Creative Commons Attribution-ShareAlike 3.0 license and the Palmyrene Gate, the main entrance to the city of Dura Europos, is used under the Creative Commons Attribution-ShareAlike 2.5 license.